|

 change your service provider, or even move your physical business address, you know what

 name, your Internet address is tied to that of your service provider.
-Thus, if you want to

-Consider for a moment: Are your ready to print new cards, brochures, etc., or contact all
+Are your ready to print new cards, brochures, etc., or contact all

 your clients, suppliers, business associates, etc. of your new address?
-Can you even

 will always remain yourname.com.